laserpants/elm-recipes/README.md

             = ...
             | ApiMsg (Api.Msg MyResource)

-   You can choose a different name than `ApiMsg` here, but this is what I will use in the following steps.
+   (I am using the name `ApiMsg` here, but you can choose anything you like.)

 4. Add an `api` field to your `Model`.
 It should have the type `Api.Model MyResource`: